Saraholoughlin5/Milestone-Project-1/README.md

 - The navigation bar is presented as a toggle button in mobile view, and the user can click on it to reveal or conceal the navigation menu.
-- The alert contains a button that opens form modal where the user can enter their details as requested, and press the 'Submit' button.
+- The alert contains a button that opens a form modal where the user can enter their details as requested, and press the 'Submit' button.
+This is presented as a link in mobile view.
 - The 'About' page contains a newsletter submission button, preceded by an email address field.
 - The footer contains clickable social media links.

 #### **Future Features**

-- Confirmation message when user submits form modal (alert bar).
-JavaScript required.
+- Confirmation pop-up when user submits form modal (alert bar).
+JavaScript required
+- 'Subscribe to Newsletter' button currently does not send information, it resets the input field when clicked.
+JavaScript is required to send information and provide a confirmation pop-up
-- Social media links to actual account related to the site/business.
+- Social media links to actual account related to the site/business

-### **<u>Testing</u>**
+### **Testing**

 This is a static website so testing is limited to visual inspection, layout, link interaction, and compatibility with various browsers/devices/orientations.